luisblazquezm/luisblazquezm/README.md

 ## 👨‍🎓 About Me
 - 📚 Studying a computer science master's degree at the University of Salamanca.
-- 💼 Working as a researcher in the area of artificial intelligence and machine learning, and fullstack developer at BISITE Research Group.
+- 💼 Working as a researcher in multiple areas of the IT part, also as a fullstack developer at BISITE Research Group.
 - 🌱 Currently deepening my knowledge in data science.

 ## 🛠 My tech stack